Modi calls for unity on climate change, terrorism and pandemics as India takes over G20 presidency - ExBulletin

 Modi calls for unity on climate change, terrorism and pandemics as India takes over G20 presidency

-The world must cooperate to tackle the biggest challenges of climate change, terrorism and pandemics, Prime Minister Narendra Modi said on Thursday as India began its year-long chairmanship of the Group of 20.
+The world must cooperate to meet the greatest challenges of climate change, terrorism and pandemics, Prime Minister Narendra Modi said Thursday as India began his year-long chairmanship of the Group of 20.

-The conflict in Ukraine, which began with a Russian invasion in February, dominated a two-day G20 summit in Indonesia last month, to the frustration of some members who wanted more attention on global economic woes.
+The conflict in Ukraine, which began with a Russian invasion in February, dominated a day of two G20 Summit in Indonesia last month, to the frustration of some members who wanted more attention on global economic woes.

 Today we don’t need to fight for our survival, our time doesn’t need to be one of war.
 Indeed, it must not be one, Modi said in a statement published in Indian newspapers to mark the start of the G20 presidency.